aws-samples/covid19-simulation/README.md

 ## Overview

 This software simulates COVID-19 case projections at various regional granularity level.
 The output is the projection of the total confirmed cases over a specific timeline for a target state or a country, for a given degree of intervention.
-We have provided a few sample simulations at state and country levels in covid19_simulator.ipynb, covid19_simulator_USA_states.ipynb and covid19_simulator_India_states.ipynb notebooks.
+We have provided a few sample simulations at state and country levels in covid19_simulator.ipynb notebook.

 In terms of the working methodology, this solution first tries to understand the transmission rates and the time to peak of the 1st wave from the daily COVID-19 cases for the target entity (state/country).
 Next, it selects the best (optimal) parameters using optimization techniques on a stochastic simulation model.
 The simulation model is subsequently re-invoked with the optimized parameters and intervention scores to generate a case-count projection for a configurable time frame.
 Refer to the section **Intervention Impact Scoring** for details on how to score the relative effectiveness of different interventions for a country and to the section **Simulation Orchestration** for more information on running the simulations.

 The core simulation model is a bottom-up, stochastic approach, in which each individual is simulated separately with variability in the disease progression.
 Subsequently, individuals are aggregated to generate population level statistics.
 The variability in the disease model accounts for current uncertainties in the disease progression.
 This simulation approach incorporates insights from medical journal publications elaborating recurring waves of Influenza pandemics, notably https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0060343.
 It assumes two waves of infection surges following Gaussian distributions and uses the distributions while generating the infection case-count projections in a probabilistic manner.
 In absence of any historical data on COVID-19 pandemic, data on Influenza Pandemics has been considered as a similar, relatable baseline in this data-driven approach.
 Additionally, the simulation also incorporates various crucial factors, like transmission probability, testing efficiency, transmission control level, intervention impacts, etc. to come up with more realistic projections.

-Though our sample notebooks demonstrate simulations at country and state levels, the approach is generic enough to be applied at other granularity levels, such as, county, district, city, etc.
+Though our sample notebooks demonstrate simulations at country and state levels, the approach is generic enough to be applied at other granularity levels, such as, county, district, city, etc. Please refer to our [blog](https://aws.amazon.com/blogs/machine-learning/introducing-the-covid-19-simulator-and-machine-learning-toolkit-for-predicting-covid-19-spread/) for more information on the simulation methodology and sample predictions.

-## License

-This project is licensed under the Apache 2.0 License.

 ## Key Components